maxpower-ndrd/nuTypeahead.js/README.md

 This is a clone of the twitter typeahead.js library.
 The original author does not see it part of his vision that typeahead is a multi-select type library.
 Keeping in mind that the typeahead team isn't under any obligation to implement user-requested  features, this project was forked to support:
-* @ sign prefix for triggering autocompletion
+* @ sign prefix for triggering autocompletion (prefix is configurable).
 * multiple auto-completions per input field

 The original documentation is shown below, it hasn't been updated yet.
 This project is a fresh fork, and the modified code hasn't been uploaded yet.
 I'm a js n00b and ~~trying to figure out how to compile the LESS scripts and create minified versions, so bear with me~~ just found out this project uses grunt.
-Grunt/npm installed. initial changes ported into the code.
+Grunt/npm installed.
+Initial changes ported into the code.
 Testing remains.
 This should be done in a couple of days.

 ------